-Mr Rodney John Atfield, FIA, FIAA, FAII Chairman Independent Non-Executive Director Age 77
+Mr Rodney John Atfield, FIA, FIAA, FAII Chairman Independent Non-Executive Director Age 78

-Directorships include Childrens Medical Research Institute and ING Foundation.
+Directorships include the Children's Medical Research Institute.
 Mr Atfield previously held the positions of Managing Director of Mercantile Mutual (now OnePath Group) and Chief Executive Officer of Mercantile Mutual Life and has had over 40 years experience in the life insurance and funds management industry.
 Mr Atfield was also previously a director of APRA.

-Member of the Board Audit & Risk Committee, Board Compliance Committee and Board Remuneration Committee.
+Member of the Board Audit, Board Risk and Board Remuneration Committees.
 Director since 2005 and Chairman since 2011.

-Mr Claude Jacques Chèvre Deputy Chairman Non-Executive Director Age 47
+Mr Claude Jacques Chèvre Deputy Chairman Non-Executive Director Age 48

 Mr Chèvre is a member of the Executive Boards of Hannover Rück SE and E + S Rückversicherung AG.
 Member of the Board Remuneration Committee.
 Director since 2011 and Deputy Chairman since 2012.

-Dr Wolf Siegfried Becke Non-Executive Director Age 68
+Dr Wolf Siegfried Becke Non-Executive Director Age 68 (Resigned 17 March 2015)

 Dr Becke is on the Board of a number of subsidiaries within the Hannover Re Group.
 Dr Becke is also a director of Swiss Life.
 Dr Becke was previously a member of the Executive Boards of Hannover Rück SE and E + S Rückversicherung AG.
 Director since 1994.

-Ms Elsa Gene Payne, BEc(Hons), BLegS, CA, GAICD Independent Non-Executive Director Age 61
+Ms Elsa Gene Payne, BEc(Hons), BLegS, CA, GAICD Independent Non-Executive Director Age 62

 Ms Payne held the position of Tax Partner at PriceWaterhouseCoopers for over 20 years and has had over 30 years experience in the financial services industry.

-Member of the Board Audit & Risk Committee and Board Compliance Committee.
+Chair of the Board Audit Committee and member of the Board Risk Committee.
 Director since 2010.

-Mr Samuel Robert Swil, B Bus Sc, MBA, FIAA, FAICD Independent Non-Executive Director Age 64
+Mr Samuel Robert Swil, B Bus Sc, MBA, FIAA, FAICD Independent Non-Executive Director Age 65

 Mr Swil is a member of the Board of Total Risk Management Pty Ltd. Mr Swil previously held the positions of Chairman of Prefsure Life Limited and Managing Director of FAI Life Limited and Australian Casualty and Life Limited and has had over 35 years experience in the life insurance and superannuation industry.

-Chairman of the Board Audit & Risk Committee, Board Compliance Committee and Board Remuneration Committee.
+Chairman of the Board Risk and Board Remuneration Committees and member of the Board Audit Committee.
 Director since 2006.

-Mr Ulrich Wallin Non-Executive Director Age 60
+Mr Ulrich Wallin Non-Executive Director Age 61